eurocontrol-asu/open_alaqs/open_alaqs/scripts/austal_from_csv/README.md

-# [BETA] Standalone Script AUSTAL from CSV — Usage Guide
+# [BETA] Standalone Script to use AUSTAL from CSV Files — Usage Guide

 This document explains how to run `run_austal_from_csv.py` from the OSGeo4W Shell (recommended) and describes the expected configuration file format and available options.